Magic Kingdom Area

 Disney’s Polynesian Village Resort – 478 traditional hotel rooms, 6 suites in addition to 20 over-the-water bungalows and 360 deluxe studio villas as part of the Disney Vacation Club Resort, Disney’s Polynesian Villas and bungalows.
 The resort is designed with South Pacific Island theming along the beach of Seven Seas Lagoon.
 Dining options include ‘Ohana, Kona Café, Captain Cook’s, the “Spirit of Aloha” dinner show, Trader Sam’s Grog Grotto, room service.
 Recreation and amenities include swimming, boating, jogging, playground, game room, shopping, child care, laundry facilities.
 Transportation by monorail, watercraft and motor coach.

-Disney’s Wilderness Lodge– 698 guestrooms, 27 suites and 181 Villas all reflecting a “woodsy” national park-like setting.
+Disney’s Wilderness Lodge – 340 guestrooms, 1 suite, 10 deluxe rooms and 365 villas all reflecting a “woodsy” national park-like setting.
 Reminiscent of Old Faithful Inn at Yellowstone Park — with distinctive Disney touches.
 A spectacular six-story lobby, replete with teepee-topped chandeliers, totem poles and an 82-foot-tall stone fireplace.
 A bubbling hot spring in the lobby expands outside the building into a roaring waterfall flowing into the swimming area (featuring hot and cold spas).
 A geothermal “geyser” erupts hourly from a rocky outcrop at the edge of Bay Lake.
 Recreation and amenities include bike and boat rentals, swimming, playground, laundry, game room and on-site child care.
 Dining options include Artist Point, Whispering Canyon Café, Roaring Fork, Territory Lounge, pool bar and room service.
 Easy access to theme parks via watercraft and motor coach.

-Disney’s Caribbean Beach Resort– Three colorful Caribbean-themed resort villages featuring 2,109 rooms located on 200 acres surrounding a 42-acre lake.
+Disney’s Caribbean Beach Resort – colorful Caribbean-themed resort villages featuring 1,536 rooms located on 200 acres surrounding a 42-acre lake.
 Guestrooms include mini bars and coffee makers.
 Recreation includes a lakeside recreation area with a themed slide, boat rentals, swimming, playground, game room, bicycling, nature walks, jogging track, laundry facilities and shopping.
-Dining available at Shutter’s at Old Port Royal full-service restaurant and the Old Port Royal food court.
+Dining available at Centertown Pavilion or Spyglass Grill for breakfast, lunch and dinner.
 Transportation to theme parks available by motor coach.

 Disney’s Beach Club Resort – 577 rooms and suites in buildings of pale blue and white stick-style architecture inspired by New England beach cottages of the 1860s.
 The lobby features white wicker furniture, 24-foot-high ceilings and natural French limestone floors.
 The Beach Club is the perfect complement to its neighbor, Disney’s Yacht Club Resort.
 Centrally located to each resort: Stormalong Bay features three lagoon areas and a thrilling water slide; the Ship Shape Health Club with steam bath and sauna, and massage, weight and aerobics rooms; a marina with motorized watercraft; and Beaches & Cream, an old-fashioned ice cream parlor.
 Dining in Cape May Café and two lounges.
 Both hotels provide transportation via watercraft and motor coach.
 Child care, beauty and barber shop, and laundry facilities are available.